Non-Disclosure Agreement Time Period

 Another type of NDA is a mutual NDA, which is often established between two or more companies participating in a joint venture that includes sharing proprietary information.
 For example, if an audio speaker manufacturer has information about the top-secret technology going into a new car, they might need to keep the car design confidential.
 On the other hand, the car designer might need to keep the new audio technology confidential as well.

 If you need help determining the time period of nondisclosure agreements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.